GamerTilen/CreateMinecraftServer/README.md

 ## Step by step guide

 ### 1. Install the Latest Version of Java
-Since Minecraft is a Java-based game, our first step is to make sure you have the latest version of Java.
+Since Minecraft is a Java-based game, our first step is to make sure you have the latest version of Java installed.
 If you don't, [download Java here](https://www.java.com/download/).

 ### 2. Download Minecraft_Server.jar